nixrajput/social-media-app-flutter/README.md

 - If you require assistance or support, we invite you to join our [Telegram][telegram] group.
 - Our community is there to provide help, answer questions, and offer support to ensure your experience with Rippl is as smooth as possible.
 Feel free to reach out, and we'll be happy to assist you.

-## Sponsoring to the App's Budget

-- Besides code contributions, you can also support the app's development by sponsoring its budget.
-- Sponsoring helps cover development costs and accelerate the app's progress.
-- Details on sponsoring financially can be found [here](https://github.com/sponsors/nixrajput).

 ## Setting Up

 - To facilitate image uploads, Rippl integrates with Cloudinary.
 Users should configure their Cloudinary credentials in a `secrets.dart` file.